dbargatz/system/README.md

 ## Environment

-The `./configure` script assumes the following:
+The `./configure` script will set up a complete build environment.
+It assumes the following:

 + Debian-based Linux

-The `./configure` script will install or upgrade the following:
+The `./configure` script will install or upgrade the following (along with any necessary dependencies) via apt-get:

 + clang++ 7.0.1 or newer
 + Doxygen 1.8.13 or newer